 Argentina had until May 31 to pay the debt it contracted.
 It was not able to honor it.
 The country had a 60-day grace period, until the end of July, before being considered in default.

 Moreover, Argentina would have been imposed a retroactive penalty interest rate amounting to another $2 billion, as it had already postponed the payment in the last two years.
-In May 2019, Argentina, under Mauricio Macri’s presidency, reimbursed only $1.9 billion of the $3.8 billion it was supposed to pay.
+In May 2019, under Mauricio Macri’s presidency, Argentina reimbursed only $1.9 billion of the $3.8 billion it was supposed to pay.
 It resulted in a 9% penalty rate on the remaining $1.9 billion.
-But on May 2020, president Alberto Fernández negotiated to pay only in May 2021.
-Which he didn’t.
+But in May 2020, President Alberto Fernández negotiated to pay only in May 2021, which he didn’t.

 However, the agreement still means that $2 billion will remain to be paid to the Paris Club after April 2022.
 But the schedule gives time for Argentina to negotiate a more permanent restructuring of the debt.
-In fact, Argentina is now going to renegotiate a restructure of the $45 billion debt it contracted with the IMF.
+In fact, Argentina is now going to renegotiate for restructuring the $45 billion debt it contracted with the IMF.